Scalable Bayesian inference for time series via divide-and-conquer: Theoretical guarantees

-\cref{thm.moments} quantifies the order of the biases and variances of both the Wasserstein posterior and the full posterior.
-The difference in the biases of these two posteriors is controlled by $\xibar-\xihat$ up to an asymptotically negligible term $o_{\PP_{\thno}}(T^{-1/2})$. \cref{lem.meandif} in the Appendix further shows that the bias difference is $o_{\PP_{\thno}}(m^{-1/2})$ in general, and is improved to $o_{\PP_{\thno}}(T^{-1/2})$ when the MLE is unbiased and $m$ is at least $\O(T^{1/2})$.
-In terms of the posterior variance, both posteriors align on the dominating term $T^{-1} I^{-1}_{\xi}(\thno)$ and the difference is only up to an asymptotically negligible term $o_{\PP_{\thno}}(T^{-1})$.
+\cref{thm.moments} quantifies the asymptotic bias and variance of both the aggregated and full posteriors.
+While bias is traditionally a frequentist notion, we adopt a version adapted to the Bayesian setting, following the definition in \cite{li2017simple}.
+Unlike the classical (fixed) bias, the quantity considered here is random, as it depends on the data through the posterior.
+The difference in bias between the aggregated and full posteriors is governed by $\xibar - \xihat$, up to an asymptotically negligible term of order $\smallO_{\thno}(T^{-1/2})$.
+More generally, \cref{lem.meandif} shows that this difference is $\smallO_{\thno}(m^{-1/2})$ under minimal assumptions, and improves to $\smallO_{\thno}(T^{-1/2})$ under mild regularity conditions.
+As for posterior variance, both posteriors agree on the dominating term $T^{-1} I^{-1}_{\xi}(\thno)$, and differ only by an asymptotically negligible remainder of order $\smallO_{\thno}(T^{-1})$.

+\begin{remark} Our theoretical results concern the exact Wasserstein barycenter, whereas in practice one would typically compute the barycenter of Monte Carlo approximations to the subsequence posteriors.
+As discussed in \cite{li2017simple}, the additional error due to Monte Carlo sampling can be accounted for and is typically negligible relative to the asymptotic errors described above. \end{remark}